jdjakub/phd-thesis/ch-background.md

 \paragraph{Text Editors.} These are a type of editor for plain text files.
 However, they are widely used to write code in programming languages, which have extra syntax rules beyond the plain text format.
 Unlike most editors, text editors *can* save files that are invalid from the perspective of their consumers under realistic use-cases.
 These syntax errors are then discovered at the point of consumption.

 \paragraph{Conclusion.} The basic intuition behind Explicit Structure is the *directness* experienced in creation and programming.
 Almost every data structure in computing has an editor with which one can manipulate the structure directly, and when programming we can act as if data structures have named parts that we can simply reference.
-This directness is interrupted by the standalone exception of text editors (on the creation side) and strings with machine-readable^[We have nothing to say about strings that contain natural language simply to be echoed out to the user (e.g. error messages.)
-However, our ideas about Explicit Structure may be applicable to cases where software must parse and interpret natural language too.] implicit content (on the programming side.)
+This directness is interrupted by the standalone exception of text editors (on the creation side) and strings with machine-readable^[We are unconcerned with strings that contain natural language simply to be echoed out to the user (e.g. error messages).
+However, our ideas about Explicit Structure may be applicable to cases where software must parse and interpret natural language too.] implicit content (on the programming side).